sigven/plsd/README.md

-# plsd
+# Prospective Lynch Syndrome Database

-Prospective lynch syndrome database - interactive web application developed using Shiny
+An interactive web application for calculation of cancer risk for Lynch syndrome carriers

-Site can be accessed here: https://sigven78.shinyapps.io/lynch_risk/
+Site can be accessed here: http://lscarisk.org